mateuszpiela/mateuszpiela/README.md

 Experience in OS:
 - 🪟 Windows XP-11 and Windows Server from 2008 to latest
-- 🐧 Linux (Debian/Ubuntu/AlmaLinux,Rocky Linux (for while),CentOS,Oracle Linux derivied from RHEL,Alpine (for docker containers),Arch Linux
+- 🐧 Linux (Debian/Ubuntu/AlmaLinux/Alpine/Arch Linux)
 - 🍎 Mac OS X (Catalina)

-In production server os i use: <br>
-Mainly linux distros:
+Server OS used in production env:
-- Debian
+- Debian 12
 - Ubuntu
-- Almalinux (with SELinux)

 Experience in Web Panels:
 - DirectAdmin